TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

 The date object ``{dateObject}`` is displayed with the date format given in the parameter ``format``.
 This format string must be in a format that is readable by the PHP function ``date()`` and declares the format of the output.
-Table 9-3 shows some important placeholders.
+The table below shows some important placeholders.

-*Table 9-3: Some place holder of date.*
+*Table: Some place holder of date.*

 ================ =========================================================== =========
 Format character Description                                                 Example